smhwkr/bedlam/README.md

 For each of the 64 possible target cells, for each of the 13 possible pieces, we can pre-compute a list of valid placements and can even eliminate, up front, placements that would cause a conflict in a lower numbered cell.
 For any given target cell, there are up to 24 valid placements per piece (1 per rotation).
-I generally pad the lists to a fixed length (25 or 32) to allow previously-placed pieces to be skipped efficiently, with the padding also acting as a null delimiter.
+I generally pad the lists to a fixed length (25 or 32) to allow previously-placed pieces to be skipped efficiently, with the padding also acting as a null terminator.

 Another improvement I have made is to adopt a **non-recursive backtracking algorithm**.
 I combine the target cell, piece, and placement into an identifier (ID) and then store the state of the backtracking algorithm as an explicit stack of (up to) 13 IDs.